 I will also take an in-depth look at the features, customer base, and the pricing of each tool to determine which one stands out.
 Come on, let us dig deep to decide which social media calendar is the best to use:

 Loomly is a social media calendar management software for individuals, social media managers, and agencies.
 It’s a straightforward tool which allows internal fluid workflow for making and posting social media updates.
+It has several features that help you to leverage several social media calendar benefits.

 Users can maintain ideas for social posts, get live post optimization tips, examine social media posts, oversee approval workflows, and automate post scheduling & analytics.
 They offer integration with the primary social media networks including Facebook, Instagram, Twitter, Pinterest, Google+ and LinkedIn.